 Once you’ve heard their honest feedback, you can decide whether to accept or reject it.

 If all you hear is the attack, you’ll always reject it.
 In other words, you’ll never learn from feedback – which will be your loss.

 Whatever information is shared with you will become collateral damage regardless of how valuable it may be.
 Instead, listen for the content of the feedback and NOT the attack, and you’ll find yourself in a position to grow.

 I recognize that making this change is not a flip of the switch.
-You can never turn your emotions off entirely – but progress starts with awareness.
+You can never entirely turn your emotions off, but progress starts with awareness.
 It’s too easy to fall into patterns if you don’t first recognize that you are in one.
 Once you are aware, take one step towards listening to the content.

-A way to practice this would be to enter into a discussion with someone that you fundamentally disagree with.
+A way to practice this would be to discuss it with someone you fundamentally disagree with.
 Pick a topic that is not inherently about you.
 Try not to fight their argument.
 Instead, try to listen to the reasoning around their rationale as much as you can.
 The more and more you can practice this, the better prepared you’ll be to humanize feedback when it might become personal.
 Understanding the opposing opinion’s internal views can be incredibly empowering.

 References and Resources